maricapasquali/sd-cluedo/README.md

 In this version of the game, users can create or join games created by other users.
 Initially a waiting "room" is created, in which users wait for the arrival of other users.
-As soon as the minimum number of gamers is reached, i.e. 3, the game can be started by the gamer who entered first.
+As soon as the minimum number of gamers is reached, i.e. 3, the game can be started by any gamer in the game.
 The game can have up to 6 players.

 During his turn, a gamer can: